inspektor-dev/inspektor/docs/docs/intro.md

 ![Dashboard](../static/img/dashboard.png)

-The postgres instance that we want to enforce policy is already added as datasource, now you can click on create credentials button to get login information to access the datasource.
+The Postgres instance that we want to enforce policy is already added as datasource, now you can click on create credentials button to get login information to access the datasource.

 After creating the credentials you'll get to see show credentials button.
-After clicking you'll get modal showing the credentials to access the postgres instance.
+After clicking you'll get a modal showing the credentials to access the Postgres instance.

 ![Credentials Modal](../static/img/credentials.png)

-Now just use psql to login to the postgres instance using the copied credentials from the dashboard.
+Now just use psql to login to the Postgres instance using the copied credentials from the dashboard.

 ```
 psql "sslmode=disable host=localhost port=8081 dbname=postgres user=<username>"